Declaring And Changing Majors

 For more information about Viscom, contact the Associate Director for Undergraduate Studies in Schoonover Center 250 at 740-593-4898 or email@example.com.

 The following policy has been established by the School of Visual Communication as a means of selecting the best-qualified students for the program.
-The academic quality of the curriculum depends in part on maintaining enrollment at a number that can be effectively served by our faculty and our facilities.
+The academic quality of the curriculum depends in part on maintaining enrollment at a number that may be effectively served by our faculty and our facilities.
 The school is dedicated to top-quality instruction, and this policy is one means to maintain that goal.
+Depending on the major, students transferring with over 60 hours of credit will find it difficult to complete the school’s curriculum in two additional years.

 Transfer sequence requirements for students inside the School of Visual Communication: